-Apache Ignite exposes metrics in JMX and OpenCensus formats, making it possible to monitor the clusters with a broad range of tools, including Zabbix, Prometheus, Grafana, and AppDynamics.
+Apache Ignite exposes metrics in JMX and OpenCensus formats, making it possible to monitor the clusters using a broad range of tools, including Zabbix, Prometheus, Grafana, and AppDynamics.

-- Control Script is an advanced command-line utility that can change the baseline topology, activate and deactivate the cluster, perform consistency checks of your data and indexes, detect long-running or hanging transactions.
+- Control Script - an advanced command-line utility that can change the baseline topology, activate and deactivate the cluster, perform consistency checks of your data and indexes, detect long-running or hanging transactions.

 GridGain Control Center is a management and monitoring tool for Apache Ignite that supports the following:

-- Define custom alerts to track and react on any of over 200 cluster, node, and storage metrics
+- Define custom alerts to track and react on over 200 cluster, node, and storage metrics.

 - Execute and optimize SQL queries as well as monitor already running commands.

-- Perform OpenCensus-based root cause analysis with visual debugging of API calls as they execute across the nodes of the cluster
+- Perform OpenCensus-based root cause analysis with visual debugging of API calls as they execute on nodes across the cluster.

-- Collect and visualize metrics from your Ignite nodes on an out-of-the-box dashboard
+- Collect and visualize metrics for your Ignite nodes through an out-of-the-box dashboard.

-- Track memory usage across the nodes including detailed garbage collection activity
+- Track cluster-wide memory usage, including detailed garbage collection activity.

-- Make use of the built-in health check for Ignite to create an alert that notifies you about the "node goes offline" events
+- Use the built-in health check for Ignite to create an alert to notify you about the "node goes offline" events.